Web API: Example

 Visiting the above URL in a web browser will initiate a GET request, calling the API and showing the user a result, known as a return value or as a return.
-This API returns JSON, a type of data format intended to understood by computers, but which is somewhat easy for a human to read as well.
+This API returns JSON, a type of data format intended to be understood by computers, but which is somewhat easy for a human to read as well.
 In this case, the JSON contains information about a photograph of a white dwarf star: